-Board Diversity, Term Limits and Mechanisms of Board Renewal
+Board Diversity, Term Limits and Mechanisms of Board Renewal, and Number of Directorships

 The Corporation's Board of Directors has adopted a written Board Diversity and Composition Policy, as it recognizes the importance of having a Board composed of highly skilled and experienced individuals, combined with the benefits that diversity can bring in providing a wide range of perspectives and ideas, thereby improving the Board's oversight and the quality of its decisions.
 When identifying candidates and carrying out the annual performance evaluation of the effectiveness of the Board, the Board has committed itself to consider, among others, talent, experience, personal skills and qualities with regards to the Corporation's skills and competency matrix and the promotion of diversity along gender, race, ethnicity, age and other dimensions.
 Consideration of the level of representation of designated groups plays a part of the process when identifying and nominating candidates for the Board.
-Currently, the Board's membership, comprising American and Canadian nationals. executives, entrepreneurs and professionals, has numerous markers of diversity, while allowing Board members to work together as a strong and effective unit.
+Currently, the Board's membership, comprising American and Canadian nationals, executives, entrepreneurs and professionals, has numerous markers of diversity, while allowing Board members to work together as a strong and effective unit.
 In 2021, Stella-Jones enhanced its Board Diversity and Composition Policy with the adoption of a written diversity target, setting out that at least 30% of its Board of Directors be gender diverse.
 Currently, women comprise four of the Board's 10 directors, representing 40% of Board members.
 This includes the Chair of the Board and the Chair of the Audit Committee.
-The Corporation does not have a written policy relating to the identification and nomination of directors from designated groups such as Aboriginal peoples, persons with disabilities or members of visible minorities.
-There are, at present, no Aboriginal peoples, persons with disabilities or members of visible minorities on the Board of Directors.
+The Corporation does not have a written policy relating to the identification and nomination of directors from designated groups such as Indigenous peoples, persons with disabilities or members of visible minorities.
+There are, at present, no Indigenous peoples, persons with disabilities or members of visible minorities on the Board of Directors.

-To date, the Corporation has not adopted a target regarding the representation of women, Aboriginal peoples, persons with disabilities or members of visible minorities in executive or senior management positions.
-Nonetheless, in all instances, all gualified candidates received consideration for employment and advancement without regard to race, colour, sex, national origin, ancestry, age and physical disability, among other qualities, and Stella-Jones makes all such decisions on the basis of the necessary experience, skills and qualifications sought by management for the role at the time.
+To date, the Corporation has not adopted a target regarding the representation of women, Indigenous peoples, persons with disabilities or members of visible minorities in executive or senior management positions.
+Nonetheless, in all instances, all qualified candidates received consideration for employment and advancement without regard to race, colour, sex, national origin, ancestry, age and physical disability, among other qualities, and Stella-Jones makes all such decisions on the basis of the necessary experience, skills and qualifications sought by management for the role at the time.
 However, the level of representation of designated groups has historically not been central to identifying and nominating candidates for senior management.
-Currently, two positions, that of Senior Vice-President and Chief Financial Officer and Vice-President, General Counsel and Secretary of the Corporation are held by women, representing approximately 10% of total executive officers.
-Additionally, three of the Corporation's pressure treated wood plant managers, or approximately 7%, are women.
-The plant manager position represents the most senior level of authority at each of Stella-Jones' 42 manufacturing facilities across North America.
-At present, there are no Aboriginal peoples, persons with disabilities or members of visible minorities who serve in executive officer positions.
+Currently of the 21 executive officers, two positions, that of Senior Vice-President and Chief Financial Officer and Vice-President, General Counsel and Secretary of the Corporation are held by women, representing approximately 10% of total executive officers.
+At present, there are no Indigenous peoples, persons with disabilities or members of visible minorities who serve in executive officer positions.